datashaman/wifidog-auth-flask/README.md

 	gulp

+Create a _.env_ file:

+    echo "FLASK_ENV=development" > .env

-Copy the sample .env file to its correct place (and edit it to suit your needs):
+Create an instance settings file.
+Copy the example and edit to your taste:

-    cp .env.example .env
+    cp instance.cfg.example > instance/development.cfg

-Sensitive config is kept in the .env file, non-sensitive config is in config.py.
+Sensitive config is kept in the instance settings file.
+It must match the supplied *FLASK_ENV* variable.

 Please read the Makefile for many useful development shortcuts.